javascript-beer/javascript-beer.github.io/README.md

 npm run build
 cp CNAME dist/
 ```
-Push the dist/ folder to the repository.
+Push all the contents inside the dist/ folder to the repository.
 ```
 npm run deploy
 ```